 • They may get indignant that you told them something.
 “Because they already knew that!”
 This is the sort of self-awareness they have now.

 • They might notice something nuanced about a larger environment.
 For instance, you and another adult are arguing over if a place is louder or quiet than another place and they say, wisely, “The music is louder.
 The people are quieter.”
 They just really drink in the larger situation

-• They are very apt to figure out something like the fact that Santa is real at this one: all on their own, just because they figured it out
+• They are very apt to figure out that Santa is fake at this one: all on their own, just because they figured it out

 • They can keep the larger situation in perspective.
 If they watch a scary movie and you explain that the special effects are just jello, they might sit through the scene consoling themselves, “It’s just jello!
 It’s just jello!”